What is it?

 The number of participants will be limited to a maximum of 8 on all Therapy Train Stirling CPRT training groups; if more than 8 participants register interest, we will hold a waiting list to run another course in early 2020.

-If you are a parent, kinship carer, foster parent, teacher or child care professional, you may be interested in our Playful Parent Training courses; if so, you can email us via our contact page or call to enquire on our office mobile number:
+If you are a parent, kinship carer, foster parent, teacher or child care professional, you may be interested in our Playful Parent Training courses; if so, you can email us via our contact page or call to enquire on our office number: